 Vegan Katsu Curry

-Katsu is typically made from pork or chicken cutlets but surprise surprise!!
-Tofu is an amazing substitute for vegans and vegetarian.
+Katsu is typically made from pork or chicken cutlets but tofu is my favourite option for a vegan and vegetarian version.
 It's the perfect substitute because of how meaty the texture is and how easily you can make it look like real cutlets too!

 To make vegan katsu curry, you'll need one recipe of Japanese curry and rice.
 For the katsu, you'll need: